notificationapi-com/docs/docs/features/events-webhook.md

 1. Create a publicly accessible API endpoint that can receive HTTP POST requests
 2. Configure your webhook URL in the NotificationAPI dashboard
-3. Select which events you want to receive (EMAIL_OPEN, EMAIL_CLICK)
+3. Select which events you want to receive (EMAIL_OPEN, EMAIL_CLICK, FAILED)
 4. Implement proper validation of incoming webhook requests
 5. Process and store the event data as needed for your use case